Sharon Wilharm Bible storyteller

 1 Kings 1:3 says that they searched throughout all the territory of Israel to find the right woman.

-The beautiful Abishag from the city of Shunem was chosen for the job.
+The beautiful Abishag the Shunammite was chosen for the job.
 Though she was hired on as a nurse, because of the intimate manner of her service, she was also considered a wife or concubine.

 She cared for David until his death.
 After his death, she got caught in a political power play.
 Adonijah, the son of David and Haggith, presumed himself to take over David’s reign.
 Instead, God appointed Solomon.
 So Adonijah came to Bathsheba, accepting defeat, but asking her if she would talk to Solomon and let Adonijah take Abishag as wife.